What is .harma (Ouroboros)?

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ragnarok, Devos, Nosu are a couple examples of other ransomware.
-Malicious programs classified as such are designed to encrypt data and demand payment for the decryption.
-The crucial differences between them include: the cryptographic algorithm they use (symmetric or asymmetric) for the encryption and the ransom size.
-The latter typically range between three and four digit sums (in USD).
-Digital currencies (mainly cryptocurrencies) are preferred by cyber criminals, due to transactions of them being difficult/impossible to trace.
-To ensure data safety, it is recommended to keep backups in remote servers and/or unplugged storage devices.
+The latter typically ranges between three and four digit sums (in USD).
+Digital currencies (mainly cryptocurrencies) are preferred by cyber criminals, since these transactions are difficult/impossible to trace.
+To ensure data safety, you are advised to keep backups on remote servers and/or unplugged storage devices.

 How did ransomware infect my computer?

 Ransomware and malware are primarily spread through trojans, spam campaigns, illegal activation tools ("cracks"), fake updaters and untrusted download sources.
 Trojans are malware programs designed to cause chain infections (i.e. download/install additional malicious programs).

 When they are opened, the infection process starts.
 Software "cracking" (activation) tools can download/install malware.

 Fake updaters infect systems by misusing weaknesses in outdated programs or simply by installing malware rather than the updates.
 Untrustworthy download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders) can offer malicious content presented as normal software and/or bundled with it.

 |Threat Type||Ransomware, Crypto Virus, Files locker.|